hamidazim321/hello-rails-frontend/README.md

 ### Setup

-Install Ruby and Rails on your local machine
+Install Node on your local machine

 ### Install